wmde/wbaas-deploy/README.md

 And start a local k8s cluster for the wbaas project.

-Note: 1.21.4 is suggested as this is the currently used prouduction environment.
+Note: 1.21.4 is suggested as this is the currently used production environment.

 ```sh
 minikube --profile minikube-wbaas start --kubernetes-version=1.21.4